SethPaul/Pandas_Intro/temp_notebook_setup/tutorial_setup.md

 ```

 ## A simple example tempnb
-Get a docker iamge, in this case the minimal-notebook
+Get a docker image, in this case the jupyter/minimal-notebook
 ```bash
 $ docker pull jupyter/minimal-notebook
 ```